31 May 2012

 Bring all the tithes into the storehouse so there will be enough food in my Temple.
 If you do,” says the Lord of Heaven’s Armies, “I will open the windows of heaven for you.
 I will pour out a blessing so great you won’t have enough room to take it in!
 Try it!
 Put me to the test!

 We no longer have a temple as Israel did.
 God now lives inside us, His followers, instead.
 Tithing is not commanded as explicitly in the New Testament as it is in the Old.
-We do though continue the practice of giving 10% of our income to pay for the running of the church and to provide an income for those who train and equip the church as their full-time occupation (pastors and staff).
+It works well though as both a step of faith for the giver, and as a way of funding a church.
+We ask everyone who is part of Hope to give regularly.
+And we do commend the practice of giving 10% of our income.
 Many Christians can tell of the blessings they’ve received as they’ve tithed.

 Esther, a member of Hope, went to Bible College and was in debt.
 She realised that God guides us in how to use our money and began to ask Him to help her to manage her finances.
 She began to tithe.
 Shortly after doing this someone came up to her and gave her a cheque that was equal to her debt saying that God had told them to give it to her.
 Esther has continued to tithe and ask God how to use her finances.
 There have been times when money has been scarcer and times when it’s been more plentiful but He has always provided for her as she’s trusted Him and lived by His principles for using her money.